ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 - **1 Client Host** (green): This host attempts to connect to the server and experiences the effects of the DDoS attack.

-The network topology can be visualized in *Annex A*.
+The network topology can be visualized on [GitHub](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.assets/sandbox-network-diagram.jpg).

-We create the network with a python script available in *Annex B*.
+We create the network with a python script available on [GitHub](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/lab-setup.py).

 ### Host Configuration